Developing and Implementing Franchise Audits

 After the audit program has been designed, the candidates selected, and the notices sent, a franchisee should be given a limited amount of time to gather the records for the audit.
 While the franchisee is collecting its documentation, the auditors should be in contact with the franchisee to discuss any questions or concerns regarding the scope of the review, when the review will take place, and the records that will need to be available.
 From the time a franchisee is notified of an intended audit to the actual performance of the review by the audit team, much can be learned.

-The records of the franchisee can be reviewed on-site or, if permitted, taken off-site.
+The records of the franchisee can be reviewed on-site or remote, if practical.
 Audit teams usually number one to four individuals, depending on the size of the project, and audits will typically last one day to a week, depending on the scope, size and volume of the records under review.
 Different auditors have different approaches.
 The most successful method to conduct an audit is to obtain the necessary records in the least amount of time and with as little disruption to the franchisee as possible and then to quickly and accurately apply the procedures to validate compliance or accurately substantiate levels of noncompliance.

-The audit team should ensure that prior to departing, all necessary information is obtained.
-In most cases, it may be difficult to obtain the timely assistance after you have departed.
+The audit team should ensure that prior to completing, all necessary information is obtained.

 After the Audit